fabioaguiar360/pydice/README.md

 Final version:
 The app have CSS, images to show the randomic naumber to the dice and is totaly functional.
 LET'S GO TO NEXT :)

+NOTE: Feew free to download and modify the projetc.
+It's just for study purposes.